top of page

 3. Hampp EL et al. Robotic vs conventional TKA alignment accuracy.
 J Arthroplasty.

 These studies demonstrate improved alignment precision and early functional recovery metrics.
+Long-term survivorship data are still accumulating.

 The Mini Subvastus Muscle Sparing Approach

 The mini subvastus approach avoids splitting the quadriceps tendon.
+Instead of cutting through muscle fibers, the surgeon:

 • Lifts the vastus medialis